rerun-io/rerun/examples/python/gesture_detection/README.md

                [--headless] [--connect] [--serve] [--addr ADDR] [--save SAVE] [-o]

-Uses the MediaPipe Gesture Recognition to track a hand and recognise gestures in image or video.
+Uses the MediaPipe Gesture Recognition to track a hand and recognize gestures in image or video.

 optional arguments: